haileytapia/portfolio/AddLiquidity.md

 Before adding liquidity to the platform, you must exchange your Binance Coin (BNB) for Binance Smart Chain (BSC) in your [trust wallet](link to trust wallet section in other article).
 This step is necessary because PancakeSwap and other decentralized exchanges operate on the Binance Smart Chain network, which requires BSC for transactions.

-Note
+{:  .note }
-You should have a trust wallet if you've purchased CRISPR.
-If you don't have a trust wallet, see [Purchase CRISPR](article) to learn how to create one.
+> This article assumes that you have purchased CRISPR, so you should have a trust wallet.
+If not, see [Buy CRISPR](article) before proceeding with this article.

+Follow these steps to swap your BNB for BSC:

+1. Open your trust wallet.
+2. Tap BNB.
+3.
 ### 2. Add liquidity

 ### 3. Import Cake-LP